Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Changelog

+**DesnoGuns Mod r015**
+{% highlight text %}
+- UPDATE: added ammunition items and the medical kit in the food & potions tab in the creative inventory
+- FIX: fixed sounds interruptions
+- FIX: fixed crash when clicking the reload text while shooting
+{% endhighlight %}

 **DesnoGuns Mod r014**
 {% highlight text %}
 - FIX: finally fixed the arrows bouncing back bug! (only with BlockLauncher 1.12.3 or up)
 - FIX: fixed a critical bug when creating addons
 - UPDATE: reload in creative now is enabled by default (can be disabled in Settings)
 - UPDATE: some sounds improvements and changes
-{% endhighlight %}

-**DesnoGuns Mod r013**
-{% highlight text %}
-- NEW: easier installation, with just one .modpkg file that can be imported in BlockLauncher in the ModPE section
-- UPDATE: offline sounds installation
-- UPDATE: better information UI for guns specifications when using addons
-- FIX: binoculars not craftable
-- FIX: fixed a bug that showed the user a non-existent error with addons
 {% endhighlight %}

 <br>